 1. Be wary of emails, pop-ups and dodgy apps

-2. Back up all your files
+2. Back up all of your files

 3. Always install valid updates

-4. Install an antivirus program
+4. Install an antivirus app

-Antivirus software can detect malware and prevent it from penetrating your pc before it will become visible or a threat for you.
-Nonetheless, be sure to only download such software from respectable companies like Bitdefender, Kaspersky Lab, and Norton.
+Antivirus software can detect malware and block it from infecting your computer before it will become visible or a threat to you.
+However, make sure that you only download such software from respectable companies such as Bitdefender, Kaspersky Lab, and Norton.

-5. Never cover the ransom
+5. Never pay the ransom